 HISTORIC TRAILS: Published article on the Emery Road and the Walton Road, earliest road system from East Tennessee to Middle Tennessee.
 Published in the Tennessee Encyclopedia of History and Culture, 1998.

 PARENTING: We are grandparents who have been involved in youth related efforts since the early 1970's when we began working with the youth group at our church.
 I have been involved in Scouting for over 25 years as a Cubmaster, Pellissippi District Committee Activities Chairman, Boy Scout Troop Committee, and Instutional Representative.
-I serve on the steering board for Anderson County's Promise, a local effort associated with the national America's Promise - The Alliance for Youth.
+I am now chairman of the steering board for Anderson County's Promise, a local effort associated with the national America's Promise - The Alliance for Youth.

 HUMOR: Clean fun, e-cards, quotes, links to humor sites.